 The meeting command is under development and has several limitations.

-Name to show for a participant's pointer and head-image models in the Model Panel.
+Name to show for a participant's pointer and image models in the Model Panel.
+The meeting participant name is remembered as a preference (initial default Remote).

 copyScene true | false